jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

    </TABLE>

 It seems the number one reason for receiving parking tickets in Vancouver is from expired parking meters.
 The next two most common reasons for receiving a parking tickets seem to arise from drivers wanting to avoid parking meters all together.
 Drivers that park their cars in a "No Stopping Zone" and drivers that parked in other people's permit/residential accounted for more than a quarter of the parking tickets in the data set.
-I guess that goes to show that you should always be mindful of how much money you put into the meter, and if you run out of change, you best not push your luck!
+I guess that goes to show that you should always be mindful of how much money you put into the meter, and if you run out of change, you best not push your luck by not adding more time.

 Let's check out the frequency of each othe offences by month over the time period of our data.

 <img src="../figures/01_offence-freq-byYM.svg"  style="width: 1000px;"/>

 It appears that the monthly number of tickets issued for each offence is quite stable.
 There is no immediate trend present in the plot.
-However, we see some unusual activity around August, 2007 there is a sharp decline in the number of tickets issued in Vancouver, but quickly recovers to "normal" levels in a couple of months.
-I wonder if there was a strike during that time period?
+However, we see some unusual activity around August, 2007, where there is a sharp decline in the number of tickets issued in Vancouver.
+However, the number of issued parking tickets quickly recovers to "normal" levels in a couple of months.
+It is unknown what caused this to occur - maybe it is a data quality issue?

 ## Types of Cars that Were Ticketed